Long-term Land Leasing

 If the income from long term leasing of lands that is qualifying for income tax relief is the only income on the farm, then this is regarded as non-reckonable income for the purposes of PRSI contributions and the individual may be best advised to make voluntary contributions to Revenue in order that their requirements for social insurance benefits, including the State Pension (contributory) are met.
 It is therefore essential that the landowner should discuss with their Accountant/Dept. of Employment Affairs and Social Protection and Revenue in relation to PRSI contributions and Universal Social Charge payable on this income.

-To qualify for the income tax incentives, land can only be leased to non-relatives.
+To qualify for the income tax incentives, land cannot be leased to connected persons.
 The only exception to this is where an uncle/aunt leases to a nephew/niece.
-If leasing to a niece/nephew it is very important to seek taxation advice, as to transfer the land to this niece/nephew down the line could have significant tax implications.
+If leasing to a niece/nephew it is very important to seek taxation advice, as to transfer the land to this niece/nephew down the line could have significant tax implications, if it was intended that the niece or nephew was to qualify for favourite niece/nephew status.

 Where the lessee is farming through a limited company, the company can now qualify the landowner for the income tax incentives.
 A person connected with the company cannot lease to his/her connected company and avail of the income tax exemptions.